top of page

 • Demand premium in pricing: For the same bloodline and quality, male kittens are often listed higher than females—not because females are less affectionate, but due to supply–demand imbalance.

-In other words, females often deliver a better “experience-to-price” ratio.
+In other words, female maine coon kittens often deliver a better “experience-to-price” ratio.

 • You’re more likely to find a well-bred, well-socialized, temperamentally stable kitten at a friendlier price;